 Crystal Structure of Bismuth

-Bismuth is a member of the hexagonal crystal system, with specimens growing as rhombohedra or flat hexagons in parallel groupings.
+Bismuth is a trigonal native element, it belongs to the arsenic group of semi-metals.
+Its crystals are growing as rhombohedra or flat hexagons in parallel groupings.
 One distinctive physical manifestation of bismuth crystals is their signature habit of growing in a spiral, stair-stepped pattern around a central axis.
 This is uniquely due to a higher growth rate on the outside of crystal edges.

 A characteristic of laboratory-grown bismuth is the formation of pseudocubic hopper crystals, crystals that grow in such a way that the crystal set forms a latticework in which the interiors appear to be ‘not filled in.’
 Such lab-grown specimens are often coated to prevent tarnish, and an exemplar with no tarnish and a fine luster is certain to be a laboratory product.

 Bismuth is a brittle, metallic silver metal, with typical pinkish hue when fresh.
 It tarnishes first to an iridescent oxide containing a range of colors from yellow to blue, and then in the end it forms the dark grey tarnish.
 The rainbow of iridescence is attributable to thickness variations in the oxide tarnish and the associated interference patterns from reflected light.
 When broken, the fractured faces display uneven beautiful internal crystals.
 Its hardness is 2.25 and density is 9.78.
 Bismuth melts at only 271.5 °C, which makes it easy to melt at home and grow synthetic crystals yourself.